umbraco/UmbracoDocs/umbraco-heartcore/tutorials/creating-a-custom-grid-editor.md

 # Custom Grid Editors

 {% hint style="warning" %}
 The grid editor Data Type in Heartcore is deprecated and will be retired in June 2025 or thereafter.
-For more information see [this blog post](https://umbraco.com/blog/umbraco-heartcore-update-october-2023#editors).
+For more information read the following [blog post](https://umbraco.com/blog/umbraco-heartcore-update-october-2023#editors).
 {% endhint %}

 In this tutorial, we will create a Custom Grid Editor using [custom elements](https://developer.mozilla.org/en-US/docs/Web/Web\_Components/Using\_custom\_elements) and [Lit](https://lit.dev/).
 We will look at how we can define what the API response for our data should look like.